ashdtgit/RepData_PeerAssessment1/PA1_template.md

 ### Step 2.
 Make a time series plot (type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)

-The below code uses the base plot system to plot the average steps per interval
+The below code uses the base plot system to plot the average steps per interval.

 ```r
 with(aveStepsByInteval,